Farm Tour

 Learn about pollinators and how essential they are for many of the agricultural crops we depend on.

-Begin your day at Wild Bee Honey Farm (7), a heritage apiary and processing facility.
-Get an up-close demonstration of their beeswax candle making process – kids can also participate in their own candle rolling activities.
-Bee sure to take a peek at their processing facility and browse their farm store for fresh, local honey and other bee-themed products.
+Begin your day at Wild Bee Honey Farm (3), a heritage apiary and processing facility.
+Get an up-close demonstration of their beeswax candle making process.
+Kids can participate in their own candle rolling activities.
+Bee sure to take a peek at their processing facility and browse their farm stand for fresh, local honey and other bee-themed products.

-Next, head west to Itty Bitty Acres (4), to explore their orchard, flowers, honey bees, produce, and chickens.
-Enjoy activities for all ages, farm-fresh meals, and don’t miss the guided hayride tours - offered on the hour, every hour.
-Plus live music!
+Next, head west to Itty Bitty Acres (1), to explore their farm filled with flowers, honey bees, produce, and chickens.
+Enjoy activities for all ages, farm-fresh breakfast and lunch options, and don’t miss the guided hayride tours - offered on the hour, every hour.

-Finish your day at Dos Mariposas Vineyard & Lavender Farm (13), a family-friendly vineyard and lavender farm, where you can stroll through rows of gorgeous lavender while harvesting your own bundles and watch an essential oil distillation demonstration.
-Afterwards, enjoy live music by the pond with a glass of wine and dinner from a local food truck.
+Finish your day at Dos Mariposas Vineyard & Lavender Farm (7), a family-friendly vineyard and lavender farm, where you can stroll through rows of gorgeous lavender while harvesting your own bundles and watch an essential oil distillation demonstration.
+Afterwards, enjoy live music and dinner by the pond with a glass of wine.
 Take a piece of Dos Mariposas home with you - pick up some of their lavender essential oils or lotions available for purchase in the Tasting Room.
-Dos Mariposas is open until 7pm so you can extend your Farm Tour experience!
+Dos Mariposas is open until 7:00pm so you can extend your Farm Tour experience!

 -